rost1989/NKN-guide/README.md

 14) Send 10.1 mainnet NKN coins to a local wallet (created in above paragraph with command `./nknc wallet -c`)

-15) Go to home folder and create service file to run NKN node in the background:
+15) Go to home folder and create service file to run NKN node in the background.
+**NOTE: Change <YOUR_WALLET_PASSWORD> in the service file below to the password from your local wallet**

 ```
 cd ~